khalid-hussain/shaheen/chap20.md

 horseman and said, "You also go along with them."

 Taking Rabia and Angela along, Bashir and this soldier too off from another side.
-Badr Bin Mughira prompted his horse forward and grabbed a burning torch from a soldier's hand and threw it into the stack.
+Badr bin Mughira prompted his horse forward and grabbed a burning torch from a soldier's hand and threw it into the stack.
 The hay that was placed in the stack to burn the wooden sticks caught fire immediately.
 The Governor and the Bishop were screaming terribly but no one was there to hear their voices in